BiancaTaisePommerening/School_District_Analysis/README.md

 ### Math and reading Scores by Grade

-How does replacing the ninth-grade scores affect the following:
-Math and reading scores by grade?

 Looking at the math and reading scores for Thomas High School, there were no changes.
-Which means that the ninth-grade scores replacement for Thomas High Schooldind't have an affect on the other grades.
+Which means the replacement dind't have an affect on the other grades.

 - The average math score for each grade level from each school